nmlynch94/com.jagexlauncher.JagexLauncher/README.md

 ```
 curl -s https://raw.githubusercontent.com/nmlynch94/com.jagexlauncher.JagexLauncher/main/install-jagex-launcher.sh | bash
 ```
-NOTE: The reason explicitly installing the dependencies above is necessary is due to a bug where dependent flatpaks are not installed properly for flatpaks installed from non-flathub sources that depend on flathub flatpaks.
+NOTE: The reason explicitly installing the dependencies above is necessary is due to a bug where dependency flatpaks are not installed properly for flatpaks installed from non-flathub sources.

 ### Build and Install Locally